ggtrigg/qbuilder/README.md

 * Responder personal details (but not questionnaire answers) are stored encrypted in the database

+* The form used for responding to a questionnaire has built in spam protection

 * Questionnaire descriptions can be rich text and include images (courtesy of ActionText)

 * Question types can be Yes/No, True/False, single line text, multi line text, multiple choice (single or any), and score (e.g. on a scale from 1 to 10)